-- a) All social problems are situations that have harmful consequences for the society. - b) All social problems are deviations from the ideal situation. - c) Social problems are caused by many factors. - d) All these factors are social in origin. - e) Social problems are interrelated. - f) Social problems affect every individuals of the society. - g) Social problems affect different individuals differently
+- a) All social problems are situations that have harmful consequences for the society. - b) All social problems are deviations from the ideal situation.

+- c) Social problems are caused by many factors. - d) All these factors are social in origin. - e) Social problems are interrelated. - f) Social problems affect every individuals of the society. - g) Social problems affect different individuals differently

 Check Your Progress Exercise-I

-Note: (a) Answer the questions given below.

-(b) Compare your answers with those given at the end of this lesson.
+- (b) Compare your answers with those given at the end of this lesson.

-a) a) Terms used for diversity are
+- a) Terms used for diversity are

+- i) Plurality

-i) Plurality ii) Multiculturalism
+- ii) Multiculturalism

-iii) Social differentiation iv) All
+- iii) Social differentiation

+- iv) All

-b) Factors of disparity are and
+- b) Factors of disparity are and

-c) Nature of disparity is as well as
+- c) Nature of disparity is as well as

-d) Consequences of disparity are
+- d) Consequences of disparity are